This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Limit or do not drink alcohol as directed:

 Your oncologist may tell you to limit or not drink alcohol.
-Alcohol may increase the risk that your breast cancer will come back.
-Limit alcohol to 2 drinks per day.
+Alcohol increases the risk for new or returning breast cancer.
+If you choose to drink, limit alcohol to 2 drinks per day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.

 Exercise as directed: